-Unfortunately, there is not a single source for information about this.
-Not only that, your Internet search may turn up a patchwork of special interest group initiatives, proposed laws, and enacted laws.
+Search for "[your state] surveyor right of entry" to see if your state allows surveyors to access your land.
+There is not a single source for information about this.
+Not only that, but also your Internet search may turn up a patchwork of special interest group initiatives, proposed laws, and enacted laws.
 You will need to sift through this information to see if a law has been enacted.

 Even if surveyors do have this legal right, it's not as if they can saunter onto your land whenever they wish.
 Oregon §672.047, like New York, allows surveyors right of entry.
-But unlike New York's law, which vaguely says that surveyors must give "reasonable notice" of the survey, Oregon surveyors must provide notice at least 7 days in advance, either by mail or personally.
+But unlike New York's law, which vaguely says that surveyors must give "reasonable notice" of the survey, Oregon surveyors must provide notice at least seven days in advance, either by mail or personally.

 In short: If your state does not have right-of-entry laws, you are not required to let surveyors onto your land.

+There are many reasons why you might allow a neighbor's surveyor on your land.
 For one, you might simply wish to be neighborly.
 Or, as mentioned earlier with the fence, you might have common interests.

-Or you might find, via your neighbor's survey, that you have more land than you thought you did.
+You might find, via your neighbor's survey, that you have more land than you thought you did.
 It happens.

-an hourly fee, equivalent to the surveyor’s usual crew rate, for the time the surveyor, personnel, materials, or equipment, spends occupying the soil of the third party property

-This might be one solution to this problem.
+Dean proposes that "an hourly fee, equivalent to the surveyor’s usual crew rate, for the time the surveyor, personnel, materials, or equipment, spends occupying the soil of the third party property" might be one solution to this problem.

-The surveyor and client are taking something from you, the neighbor--access to your land for a period of time.
-Why shouldn't they have to pay for it, much as churches or fraternal organizations charge groups nominal fees to access their land and structures?
+The surveyor and client are taking something from you, the neighbor: access to your land for a period of time.
+With Dean's argument: Why shouldn't they have to pay for it, much as churches or fraternal organizations charge groups nominal fees to access their land and structures?

 Section 9-105 Right of entry for professional land surveyor performing surveying services.
 New York State Senate.